dd32/td-gh-ex/readme.txt

 == Theme Description ==

 RedPro is simple, lightweight and adaptable WordPress Theme for bloggers and professionals.
-It is Responsive Web Design to view in various devices.
-Reasons to use redpro Theme : Responsive Web Design, Custom Menu, Easy Theme Options for social Links (Facebook, Twitter etc) and easy to change sidebar postion.
+It is clean, super flexible, fast in loading and bootstrap based responsive theme for business or personal blog websites.
+RedPro Theme was developed specially for simple red-colored blogging websites in mind.
+It has got custom widgets, customizer options etc in order to get it customized as per your needs.
+Step by step documentation is here: https://fasterthemes.com/documentation/redpro/

 == Features ==

-Responsive design(Bootstrap), Theme Options, Custom Widgets, Custom Menu, supports social media, Left-sidebar, Right-Sidebar, Full-width.
+Responsive design(Bootstrap), Customize Options, Custom Widgets, Custom Menu, supports social media, Left-sidebar, Right-Sidebar, Full-width.